moments-behavior/orange/README.md

 The are two modes of using the application: local vs network.
 Local means all cameras are connected to one server, while network can support multiple servers.

 ### Local mode
-One could save preconfigued camera settings in a folder under `local`.
-For instance,
+One could save preconfigued camera settings in a folder under `local`, for instance,

 ```
 orange_data